 From 2009-2013 sound and interdisciplinary artist Mark McCoin reintroduced a performance aspect to the class.
 During McCoin’s tenure there were multiple instances of New Directions performances, including Gorinto on Ice, Automatica, Everything Must Go, and Invasion.
 The Invasion event, titled by Amerika as a way to suggest the “permeation of digital processes into contemporary forms art-making” within a conventional fine arts department, was particularly relevant due to the cross-collaboration between Amerika’s newly developed Remix Culture workshop and the experimental pedagogical style implemented in New Directions.
 As faculty director of the digital arts component at CU-Boulder and founder of the TECHNE practice-based research initiative, Amerika, in addition to his own courses, has maintained high pedagogical standards for the New Directions course model.

-In early 2015, artist, educator, and organizer Jon Satrom will teach New Directions.
-During a recent visiting artist appearance, Satrom described his vision for the course as an environment where students assume a wide range of creative freedom.
-The course will call on students to shape their curiosities and choices into works of expression.
-To conclude, Satrom intends to incorporate these works within a real world setting - to install, perform, and exhibit these experimental works outside of the academic classroom.
-If this description is accurate, the New Directions model will experience a proverbial rise from the ashes.
-Indeed, if this expectation becomes a reality, another New Directions chapter will emerge and mirror the sensibilities of the fluctuating avant-garde art scene.
+In early 2015, artist, educator, and organizer Jon Satrom taught New Directions.
+During his visiting artist appearance, Satrom described his vision for the course as an environment where students assume a wide range of creative freedom.
+The course invited students to shape their curiosities and choices into works of expression creating another New Directions chapter that mirrors the sensibilities of the fluctuating avant-garde art scene.

 - Paul Echeverria (MFA, 2014)